 The facilities in the purpose-built Faculty of Business and Law building include a well-stocked law library, a specialist LPC/LLM resource centre with computer facilities, a mock courtroom and common room.

-* Please note that due to circumstances outside of our control and to allow greater access to the course in these unprecedented times, the course will be fully online in September.
-This will only affect the five-day foundation course.
-Should these measures need to be extended beyond September, you will receive further communication to this effect nearer the time.
+* Please note that due to circumstances outside of our control and to allow greater access to the course in these unprecedented times, the course will be fully online for the first term (September – December 2020).
+Should these measures need to be extended beyond 2020, you will receive further communication to this effect nearer the time.